QuantEcon/lecture-source-py/source/rst/career.rst

-To compute the median with :math:`\beta=0.99` instead of the default value :math:`\beta=0.95`, replace ``cw = CareerWorkerProblem()`` with ``cw = CareerWorkerProblem(β=0.99)``
+To compute the median with :math:`\beta=0.99` instead of the default value :math:`\beta=0.95`, replace ``cw = CareerWorkerProblem()`` with ``cw = CareerWorkerProblem(β=0.99)``.

-The medians are subject to randomness but should be about 7 and 14 respectively
+The medians are subject to randomness but should be about 7 and 14 respectively.

-Not surprisingly, more patient workers will wait longer to settle down to their final job
+Not surprisingly, more patient workers will wait longer to settle down to their final job.

 Exercise 3
 ----------